PATIENT PROFILES OF RABIES PREVENTION

 Potential Rabies Exposure:

 A grandmother was babysitting her 11-month old grandson.
 While playing in the front yard, an unleashed dog came running over.
 Playful at first, it then aggressively pushed over the boy and bit him on both hands.
 Shocked, the grandmother called for an ambulance and they went to the ER.
+It was unknown if the dog had previously received a rabies vaccine series.

 Treatment scenario for this baby weighing 20 lb/9.1 kg: